loading...

 • and of course fossilized tree trunks from over 200 million years ago.

 The park is straightforward, with a north and a south entrance and one road connecting the two.
+With the Shaka Guide tour, you can start at either entrance.

-We’ve got 19 stops on our tour.
+We’ve got 9 stops on our tour.

 Expect to spend 3-4 hours exploring, unless you plan on doing several hikes, in which case you could spend most of the day here.